Harry Potter: Television

 On 25 January 2021, it was reported that a live-action television series has been in early development at HBO Max.
 Though it was noted that the series has "complicated rights issues", due to a seven-year rights deal with Warner Bros.
 Domestic TV Distribution that included US broadcast, cable and streaming rights to the franchise, which ended in April 2025.
-On 12 April 2023, the series was confirmed to be in development, and will be streamed on the new streaming service Max (formerly known as HBO Max).
+On 12 April 2023, the series was confirmed to be in development, and will be streamed on the new streaming service HBO Max.
 On 23 February 2024, Warner Bros.
 Discovery CEO David Zaslav announced that the series would debut on Max in 2026.
-On 25 June 2024, it was announced the series was moved from Max to HBO.
+On 25 June 2024, it was announced the series was moved from HBO Max to HBO.
 The series is planned to adapt one book per season, with seven seasons planned.